Overview of the Eviction Process

 - Take pictures of any serious defects or code violations in your apartment.
 Mark on the back of each photo the date when the picture was taken.

 - Collect any documents that you need to prove your case and bring them to court with you.
-Bring the originals if you can.
+Bring the originals if you can and keep copies for yourself.

 - Get copies of any Board of Health inspection reports.
-Be sure that the reports state that they are signed "under the penalties of perjury" by the person who inspected the premises.88
+Be sure that the reports state that they are signed "under the penalties of perjury" by the person who inspected the premises.96

-- Prepare a list of the questions you want to ask your landlord.89
+- Prepare a list of the questions you want to ask your landlord.97

-- If you have any witnesses, notify them of the time and place they should be in court.90
+- If you have any witnesses, notify them of the time and place they should be in court.98

 - Prepare a brief statement that summarizes for the court how the landlord violated the law and why you should not be evicted.
 Use your answer form to help you.